-- Manufacturers: Subject to compliance with requirements, provide products by the following: A. - 1.
-Cooper Industries, Inc. - Intermatic, Inc. 2. - Lithonia Lighting 3. - Tyco Electronics 4. - 5.
-Or equal. - Description: Solid state, with SPST dry contacts to operate connected load. - 1.
-Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked for intended location and application. - Light-Level Monitoring Range: 1.5 to 10 fc, with an adjustment for turn-on and turn-off 2. levels within that range. - Time Delay: Thirty-second minimum, to prevent false operation.
-3. - 4.
-Lightning Arrester: Air-gap type. - Mounting: Twist lock complying with NEMA C136.10, with base.
-5.
+- Manufacturers: Subject to compliance with requirements, provide products by the following A. or approved equal with the salient characteristics listed in 2.2 B of this specification:

+- 1. Cooper Industries, Inc.

+- Intermatic, Inc. 2.

+- 3. Lithonia Lighting

+- 4. Tyco Electronics

+- 5. Or equal.

+- Description: Solid state, with SPST dry contacts to operate connected load.

+- Listed and labeled as defined in NFPA 70, by a qualified testing agency, and marked 1. for intended location and application.

+- 2. Light-Level Monitoring Range: 1.5 to 10 fc, with an adjustment for turn-on and turn-off levels within that range.

+- 3. Time Delay: Thirty-second minimum, to prevent false operation.

+- Lightning Arrester: Air-gap type.
+4.

-ACAD - 309000 26 09 23-1 LIGHTING CONTROL DEVICES
+ACAD - 309000 26 09 23-1 LIGHTING CONTROL DEVICES 5.
+Mounting: Twist lock complying with NEMA C136.10, with base.